fishmannnnn26/Voting-System/README.md

 # Voting System
 <p> This is my CSCI5801 (Software Engineering) Fall 2019 Project at the University of Minnesota - Twin Cities. </p>

 <p> The purpose of this project is to develop a voting system software that allows an election official to run two different types of elections (Closed Party Listing and Open Party Listing).
-The overall project was being construct with Agile Scrum software development cycle within a 4-week sprint. </p>
+The overall project was being construct with Agile Scrum software development cycle within a 4-week sprint.
+This project also includes the sprint and the product backlog for more clarification on the software requirements. </p>

 ## How it Works
 <p> To use this voting system, simply run the VotingSystem.java file under /src. </p>